 Bloggers make money through multiple means.
 One such way path is that affiliate marketing can be your biggest driver for income.
 That is, networking with other companies through affiliate networks and advertising their products on your blog.
 I discuss affiliate marketing later in this post.

-Other ways bloggers make money is through Google AdSense or other ad networks, as well as selling your own products and services.
+Other ways bloggers make money is through Google AdSense or other ad networks, such as Ezoic, as well as selling your own products and services.
 You can also allow brands or companies to write sponsored posts on your blog, where they pay you for you to place their content on your blog.

 I'll get into the monetization side of blogging later in this post.
 Now, let's talk about how to create your own blog.